hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 Example policies a XoT server might implement are:

-* strict: REFUSE all queries on TLS connections except SOA and XFR requests
+* strict: REFUSE all queries on TLS connections except SOA and authorized XFR requests
 * moderate: REFUSE all queries on TLS connections until one is received that is signed by a recognized TSIG/SIG(0) key, then answer all queries on the connection after that
 * complex: apply a heuristic to determine which queries on a TLS connections to REFUSE
-* relaxed: answer all queries on all TLS connections with the same policy applied to TCP queries
+* relaxed: answer all non-XoT queries on all TLS connections with the same policy applied to TCP queries

 Pros: Allows for flexible behavior by the server that could be changed over time.